Saving Up

 • 5 mins

-However, playing it too safe can be risky in the long run.
-If your plans are for a mid- or long-term goal like your children’s education or your own retirement, a savings account won’t help.
+However, if your plans are for a mid- or long-term goal like your children’s education or your own retirement, a savings account may not be sufficient.

-Here’s our take on how you can perfect your financial masterpiece, with tips on when your money works well in a bank account and when it could be put to better use elsewhere.
+Here’s our take on how you can hone your financial strategy, with tips on when your money may works well in a bank account and when it could be put to better use elsewhere.

 When to Save Money in a Bank Account